Pricing architecture

 BDNA

-Two years after the pricing engagement, Flexera acquired BDNA at a 20% premium attributed to the pricing architecture.
-Restructured pricing added measurable revenue lift that went straight to margin.
+20% exit premium attributed to the pricing architecture.
+Two years after the engagement, Flexera acquired BDNA.
+Restructured pricing added measurable revenue lift that went straight to enterprise value.

 Industry depth